realumhelp/Creality-K1-and-K1-Max_wiki/Installation-Helper-Script.md

 - **Install & Remove `Mainsail` on port 4409 (official build)**
   - Mainsail is the popular web interface for managing and controlling 3D printers with Klipper.

+- **Install & Remove `OctoEverywhere`**
+  - Cloud empower your Klipper printers with free, private, and unlimited remote access to your full web control portal from anywhere!

 - **Install & Remove `Moonraker Timelapse` (modified build for K1 Series)**
   - A 3rd party Moonraker component to create timelapse of 3D prints.